gajus/pianola/README.md

 ## Use cases

-* [Surgeon](https://github.com/gajus/surgeon) uses Pianola to extract information from an HTML document using a declarative API.
+* [Surgeon](https://github.com/gajus/surgeon) uses Pianola to extract information from HTML documents using a declarative API.

 ## Configuration